bibendovsky/bstone/README.md

 * --vid_no_vsync
   Disables vertical synchronization.

-* --vid_scale factor
-  Refinement factor.
-The higher a value the greater internal resolution
-  mode will be used to render a scene.
-The dimensions of the resolution mode
-  are proportional to the original one (320x200) by 'factor' value.
-  This option can greatly affect the performance of a renderer (especially a
-  software one).
-  Minimum factor: 1 (identical to the original game)
-  Default factor: depends on the game's resolution mode.

 * --vid_window_x offset
   Sets a horizontal offset from the left side of the desktop screen.
   Applicable for windowed mode only.